CMASCenter/pcluster-cmaq/README.md

 pcluster ssh cmaq -i ~/downloads/centos.pem
 ```

-### Once you are on the cluster check what modules are available
+### Once you are on the cluster change from default bash shell to csh
+csh

+### Check what modules are available

 ```
 module avail